 - Remove yourself from uncomfortable situations and do not linger out of politeness.
 If someone is making you feel awkward for any reason, take yourself away – make excuses if you have to.

-- If getting public transport late at night, try to sit up front near the guard, and not in an empty, lonely carriage, which is not only riskier, but it’ll make you feel more unsafe too.
+- If using public transportation late at night, try to sit up front near the guard, and not in an empty, lonely carriage, which is not only riskier, but it’ll make you feel more unsafe too.

-- Take advice from other solo female travellers who have been to San Francisco before you.
-Check online and ask communities like Facebook group Girls Love Travel, where a question about safety for solo female travellers in San Francisco is bound to be met with dozens of suggestions.
+- Take advice from other solo female travelers who have been to San Francisco before you.
+Check online and ask communities like the Facebook group Girls Love Travel, where a question about safety for solo female travelers in San Francisco is bound to be met with dozens of suggestions.